readingcapital/readingcapital.github.io/volume-1/index.md

 Labour is the purposeful interaction with nature.
 The *labour process* uses tools and material.
 It applies of the laws of nature (physics etc.) to accomplish its purpose.
 Tools and material are consumed in the production process.
-These the the conditions dictated to capital and cannot change.
+These are the the conditions dictated to capital and cannot change.
 Under the rule of capital two modifications: command of the capitalist and separation of the product of labour from the immediate producer.
 Under the rule of capital labour is a moment of capital in production.

 The labour process only exists under the rule of capital if it is also *valorisation process*.
 Production must result in commodities which contain more